Which of the following best describes the adjusting journal entry... | Study Prep in Pearson+

 1

-Understand the concept of prepaid expenses: Prepaid expenses are payments made in advance for goods or services that will be consumed in future accounting periods.
-At the end of the accounting period, an adjusting journal entry is required to recognize the portion of the prepaid expense that has been used or expired.
+Understand the concept of prepaid expenses: Prepaid expenses are payments made in advance for goods or services to be received in the future.
+In this case, prepaid insurance represents an asset because it provides future economic benefits.

-Identify the accounts involved: Prepaid expenses are initially recorded as assets because they represent future economic benefits.
-As the prepaid expense is consumed, it becomes an expense, which reduces the asset value.
+Recognize the need for an adjusting journal entry: At the end of the accounting period, the portion of prepaid insurance that has been used or expired must be recognized as an expense.
+This ensures compliance with the matching principle, which states that expenses should be recognized in the same period as the revenues they help generate.

-Determine the adjusting journal entry: To adjust for the portion of the prepaid expense that has been used, you need to debit the expense account (to increase the expense) and credit the prepaid asset account (to decrease the asset).
-This reflects the consumption of the prepaid expense during the period.
+Determine the accounts involved: The adjusting entry will involve reducing the Prepaid Insurance account (an asset) and increasing the Insurance Expense account (an expense).
+This reflects the consumption of the prepaid insurance during the period.

-Analyze the incorrect options: The other options provided involve debiting revenue, liability, or prepaid asset accounts, which do not align with the correct treatment of prepaid expenses.
-Revenue accounts are unrelated to prepaid expenses, and liabilities are not involved in this adjustment.
+Formulate the journal entry: The adjusting journal entry will debit the Insurance Expense account to record the expense incurred and credit the Prepaid Insurance account to reduce the asset balance.

-Apply the correct adjusting journal entry: The correct entry is 'Debit an expense account and credit a prepaid asset account,' as this properly reflects the consumption of the prepaid expense and adjusts the accounts accordingly.
+Verify the correct answer: Based on the options provided, the correct adjusting journal entry is 'Debit Insurance Expense; Credit Prepaid Insurance,' as this properly reflects the recognition of the expired portion of prepaid insurance.

 Watch next